frankmeeuwsen/DTD-Blog/_posts/2018-1-19-Bloggen is dood.md

 excerpt: Volgens de New Yorker in elk geval wel
 published: true
 ---

-Het artikel in de New Yorker begint met:
+Het artikel in de New Yorker begint met de volgende quote:

-“Blogging, that much-maligned pastime, is gradually but surely disappearing from the Internet, and so, consequently, is a lot of online freedom and fun.”
+> “Blogging, that much-maligned pastime, is gradually but surely disappearing from the Internet, and so, consequently, is a lot of online freedom and fun.”

 Ze weten in elk geval de beste trucs van blogs te gebruiken om aandacht te krijgen.